k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 # Setup and Prerequisites

-In addition to implementation setup activities such as extension installations, there are other setup activities that should be done and verified on any deployment — Dev, QA, and Production.
+In addition to implementation setup activities such as extension installations, there are other setup activities that should be completed and verified for every deployment — Dev, QA, and Production.

 This article provides a checklist and guidance on the required components and their setup, for both infrastructure (DevOps) and project (implementation) perspectives, to ensure all components are properly configured.